hnfong/algo/newlang/README.md

 `output[0-9]+.txt`.
 There may be a `TestCases.md` to explain/annotate the test cases.
 The Makefile will try to run everything it knows how to run.

+The \*.exe files are not Windows executables, just a way to identify generated binary files for easier handling (eg. gitignore and cleanups)